-- 21. Defendant, however, refused to pay Plaintiffs for more than forty hours per work week.
-Defendant in fact instructed Plaintiffs' supervisors to alter the records of Plaintiffs' hours of work to make it appear that Plaintiffs did not work overtime. - 22.
-Defendant paid Plaintiffs commissions but paid no compensation for any hours worked after the first forty in each work week. - 23.
-Defendant failed to accurately record all of the hours in which Plaintiffs worked. - 24.
-Plaintiffs were at all relevant times non-exempt employees under the FLSA. - 25.
+- 21. Defendant, however, refused to pay Plaintiff for more than forty (40) hours per work week.
+Defendant in fact instructed Plaintiff's supervisor to alter the records of Plaintiff's hours of work to make it appear that Plaintiff did not work overtime. - 22.
+Defendant paid Plaintiff an hourly wage plus commissions but paid no compensation for any hours worked after the first forty in each work week. - 23.
+Defendant failed to accurately record all of the hours in which Plaintiff worked. - 24.
+Plaintiff was at all relevant times a non-exempt employee under the FLSA. - 25.
 Defendant has not made a good faith effort to comply with the FLSA.
-Rather, Defendant has knowingly, willingly, and with reckless disregard carried out its illegal pattern and practice of failing to pay overtime to Plaintiffs and all other similarly situated members of the Plaintiff Class. - 26.
-Other employees in the same positions as Plaintiffs have been victimized by Defendant's pattern, practice, and policy of refusing to pay overtime in violation of the FLSA. - 27.
-Plaintiffs, who worked at different stores owned and operated by Defendant, have personal knowledge and evidence, including discussions with other employees and supervisors, that Defendant has altered the timesheets of other sales employees to remove overtime hours and thereby avoid compensating the other employees for such hours. - 28.
+Rather, Defendant has knowingly, willingly, and with reckless disregard carried out its illegal pattern and practice of failing to pay overtime to Plaintiff and all other similarly situated members of the Plaintiff Class. - 26.
+Other employees in the same positions as Plaintiff have been victimized by Defendant's pattern, practice, and policy of refusing to pay overtime in violation of the FLSA. - 27.
+Plaintiff, through evidence and in speaking with his supervisor, has personal knowledge that Defendant has altered the timesheets of other employees to remove overtime hours and thereby avoid compensating the other employees for such hours. - 28.
 Other similarly situated employees are being denied their lawfully worked and earned wages. - 29.
 Other similarly situated employees are having less than their full work hours recorded by Defendant. - 30.
 Accordingly, Defendant's pattern, practice and policy of failing to pay the employees' overtime pay as required by the FLSA results from Defendant's general application of polices and practice and does not depend on the personal circumstances of the members of the Plaintiff Class.

-- 31. Plaintiffs' experiences in not being paid overtime are thus typical of the experiences of the Plaintiff Class. - 32.
+- 31. Plaintiff's experience in not being paid overtime is thus typical of the experience of the Plaintiff Class. - 32.
 The specific job titles or job requirements of the Plaintiff Class do not prevent collective treatment. - 33.
 All employees in the Plaintiff Class, regardless of their job requirements or rates of pay, who are denied overtime compensation for hours worked in excess of forty (40) per work week are similarly situated under the FLSA. - 34.
 Although the amounts of damages due each member of the Plaintiff Class may be individual, the facts related to liability are common. - 35.
-Plaintiffs and the Plaintiff Class members seek an amount of back pay equal to the overtime compensation which has been unlawfully withheld for the period beginning three years prior to the filing of this suit and continuing through trial. - 36.
-Defendant's failure to pay Plaintiffs and all those similarly situated their earned overtime compensation is in violation of the FLSA.
-Plaintiffs and all those similarly situated are therefore entitled to overtime in an amount equal to one and one-half times their regular rates of pay for each hour worked over forty (40) in each work week during the relevant period. - 37.
-In addition, Plaintiffs and all those similarly situated are also entitled to an amount equal to all their unpaid wages as liquidated damages. - 38.
+Plaintiff and the Plaintiff Class members seek an amount of back pay equal to the overtime compensation which has been unlawfully withheld for the period beginning three years prior to the filing of this suit and continuing through trial. - 36.
+Defendant's failure to pay Plaintiff and all those similarly situated their earned overtime compensation is in violation of the FLSA.
+Plaintiff and all those similarly situated are therefore entitled to overtime in an amount equal to one and one-half times their regular rates of pay for each hour worked over forty (40) in each work week during the relevant period. - 37.
+In addition, Plaintiff and all those similarly situated are also entitled to an amount equal to all their unpaid wages as liquidated damages. - 38.
 Defendant has been sued in the past for overtime violations by managers and hourly club employees for failing to pay for all hours worked.